xyzuan/site.backup/_pages/index.md

 show_tile: false
 ---

-17 yrs old , developer of Ancient.id and Lead Dev of xyzuan`ROM
+17 yrs old , Developer of Ancient.id and Lead Dev of xyzuan`ROM